Euphorbias-ENSE-271-Github/ENSE271_SKCDA_Euphorbias-2023SS/README.md

 # ENSE 271 GROUP PROJECT
-#### Saskatchewan Career Development Association (SKCDA) wants a new website that looks good, is easy to use, and has important features.
+#### Saskatchewan Career Development Association (SKCDA) wants the website that looks good, is easy to use, and has important features.